openstack/python-neutronclient/doc/source/devref/transition_to_osc.rst

    should start their transition to the OSC plugin system.
 See the developer guide section below for more information on this step.

-7. **Not Started:** Deprecate the ``neutron`` CLI once the criteria below have been meet.
-Running the CLI after it has been deprecated will issue a warning messages such as the following:
+7. **In Progress:** Deprecate the ``neutron`` CLI.
+Running the CLI after it has been `deprecated <https://review.openstack.org/#/c/393903/>`_ will issue a warning message:
-   ``DeprecationWarning: The neutron CLI is deprecated in favor of python-openstackclient.`` In addition, only security fixes will be made to the CLI after it has been deprecated.
+   ``neutron CLI is deprecated and will be removed in the future.
+Use openstack CLI instead.`` In addition, no new features will be added to the CLI, though fixes to the CLI will be assessed on a case by case basis.

+8. **Not Started:** Remove the ``neutron`` CLI after two deprecation cycles once the criteria below have been met.

    * The networking support provide by the ``openstack`` CLI is functionally equivalent to the ``neutron`` CLI and it contains sufficient functional